 Learn more about this technique and other ways you can use the power of data to refine your social media marketing strategies in Larry’s post about how to use Twitter Analytics like a pro, and check out this post about content advertising to learn more about promoting content via paid social and PPC.

 Just as the placement of AdWords and Bing Ads advertisements on the SERP relies heavily on Quality Score, the prominence of your social ads is greatly dependent on a similar metric.
 For Facebook advertisers, this metric is known as Relevance Score, and for Twitter advertisers, it’s known as Quality Adjusted Bids.

 For every 1-point increase in the engagement rates of your ads, you can expect to see a 5% decrease in cost-per-engagement

 One of the most effective ways to increase your Relevance Score or Quality Adjusted Bid – and therefore the visibility and potential CTR of your ads – is by using the best-converting ad copy from your PPC ads in your social campaigns.
-This not only allows you to save time by repurposing strong ad copy you’ve already created, but also results in similar messaging across paid search and paid social campaigns.
+This not only allows you to save time by repurposing strong social media copy you’ve already created, but also results in similar messaging across paid search and paid social campaigns.
 If a campaign performed strongly in PPC, the chances are pretty decent it’ll do well on social, too.